danilopgon/danilopgon/README.md

 - 🌱 I’m currently learning **Laravel, Next, Typescript**

-- 👨‍💻 All of my projects are available at [danilopgon.com](danilopgon.com)

 - 💬 Ask me about **React & Flask**

 - 📫 How to reach me **contacto@danilopgon.com**